gratex/grasp-samples/README.md

-# graspmples
+# grasp-samples

 This is our collection of various grasp samples.
 Organized by individual syntax constructs, but may be reorganized later.
-It shell give you inspiration on how the grasp (but also other AST based tools) can be used in coding practice.
+It shell give you inspiration on how the grasp
+(maybe also with other AST based tools).

+Can be used in coding practice checks, QA and refactoring.
 See also [anti-babel]() for specific refactoring samples.

 Any reviews, and more samples are welcomed (Pull Requests please).

+Many codes reference dojo APIs as samples, but try to be framework agnostic.

 <!--
 curl http://www.graspjs.com/docs/syntax-js/ | cheerio "h3" | prefix "## "